 ADE is one of the worlds stand out electronic music events held in arguably one of the most party-friendly locations in the world.
 You might wonder if the hipe is worth it and YES it most definitely is.

 I would put it just under Tomorrowland in terms of the production value.
 As 2017 was my first time at ADE there is definitely a few things I would do differently.
 I would have done differently and this is my honest guide to ADE, so you don’t make the same mistakes I did.

-Held annually for five days at the end of October, Amsterdam dance event almost doubles the population of Amsterdam.
-Turning the entire city into hubs of lectures, talks, pop-up shows, surprise events, electronic festivals and ecstatic energy from locals and visitors alike.
+Held annually for five days at the end of October, Amsterdam Dance Event almost doubles the population of Amsterdam.
+The festival turns the entire city into hubs of lectures, talks, pop-up shows, surprise events, electronic festivals and ecstatic energy from locals and visitors alike.
 If anyone can throw a party it is the Dutch.

 Here I’ve compiled my honest guide to ADE so you can avoid my mistakes and make it an even more unforgettable experience.
 Mainly aimed at the first timer it can also be a useful guide to veterans of ADE.
 Read here for more party experiences.

 Let’s look at how you get into the city first and then some of the better modes of transport to get you to and from the events of your choice.
 Uber is key, The huge crowds and distances between venues can sometimes be tricky to navigate on public transport.

 - Unless you are using the train to come from mainland Europe you will most likely only use it to travel from Schipol airport.

 - The train from Schipol airport to Central station is roughly 15 minutes.

 - It departs from underneath the airport on platform 1 & 2.